donderom/donderom.github.io/content/posts/transformers-pipeline-inference-optimization.md

 ## DeepSpeed

-Setting up [DeepSpeed](https://www.deepspeed.ai) integration requires more effort if there are missing system dependencies, such as Python shared libs and header files.{{< sidenote >}}More about DeepSpeed installation [here](https://www.deepspeed.ai/tutorials/advanced-install).{{< /sidenote >}} If you are using DeepSpeed for training, you can leverage [DeepSpeed-Inference](https://www.deepspeed.ai/inference) to perform inference as well.
+Setting up [DeepSpeed](https://www.deepspeed.ai) integration requires more effort if there are missing system dependencies, such as Python shared libs and header files{{< sidenote >}}More about DeepSpeed installation [here](https://www.deepspeed.ai/tutorials/advanced-install).{{< /sidenote >}}.
+If you are using DeepSpeed for training, you can leverage [DeepSpeed-Inference](https://www.deepspeed.ai/inference) to perform inference as well.
 Despite the fact that DeepSpeed-Inference shares its name with DeepSpeed, it does not use [ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer) technology.

 Using DeepSpeed-Inference with the pipeline API is straightforward{{< sidenote >}}DeepSpeed-Inference [tutorial](https://www.deepspeed.ai/tutorials/inference-tutorial).{{< /sidenote >}}:
 ```py